 Nationally today Direct Couriers employ over 170 office personel and engage approximately 850 sub-contract drivers in a wide range of vehicles sizes around the country.

-More recently we have further expanded our operations into New Zealand, with our first office opening in Auckland.
+We further expanded our operations into New Zealand, with our first office opening in Auckland.